Simon Townsend's Wonder World: Awards and accolades

-Simon Townsend's Wonder World! won many awards, including five LOGIE Awards, a TV Star Award and many other trophies, certificates of commendation and popularity prizes.
-In 1983, Australian Prime Minister Bob Hawke presented Simon Townsend with a special – Prime Minister's Award trophy, commemorating the milestone of broadcasting the One Thousandth Episode of Simon Townsend's Wonder World! (as recorded in TV Week, issue of 9 June 1983.)
-The show still remains the highest rating children's program in Australian TV history.
+Simon Townsend's Wonder World! won many awards, including five Logie awards, a TV Star Award and many other trophies, certificates of commendation and popularity prizes.
+In 1983, Australian Prime Minister Bob Hawke presented Simon Townsend with a special 'Prime Minister's Award' trophy, commemorating the milestone of broadcasting the one thousandth episode of Simon Townsend's Wonder World! (as recorded in TV Week, issue of 9 June 1983).
+The show still remains the highest-rating children's program in Australian TV history.

 Townsend was always a great supporter of new Australian talents.
-Simon's company Townsend Entertainments gave many people their first opportunity to prove themselves in the entertainment business and was the first production company in Australia to give a woman, Bronwyn Nicholas, a full-time position as a cinematographer.
+His company, Townsend Entertainments, gave many people their first opportunity to prove themselves in the entertainment business and was the first production company in Australia to give a woman, Bronwyn Nicholas, a full-time position as a cinematographer.
 Another Wonder World! cinematographer Andrew Lesnie went on to win an Academy Award for his film work.
 Many others who later became well known in the film and TV industry got their first break thanks to Simon Townsend's Wonder World!.
 The program's alumni include: Jonathan Coleman, who became a huge star in both Australia and UK, Angela Catterns, who became a radio star, and Edith Bliss, who starred in both advertising and music.
 Philip Tanner and Maurice Parker became top producers, while Tanner and Brett Clements later made board games after being inspired by a Wonder World! story on Crown & Andrews.
 Researcher Kristine Wyld went on to write and produce many TV drama series, and researcher Fiona Baker created many hit TV shows (like RPA) for the Nine Network and later for other TV networks, after getting her first job as a researcher on Wonder World! straight out of university.

 Reporters

-The star reporters on Simon Townsend's Wonder World!, during its seven years on air, included:
+The star reporters on Simon Townsend's Wonder World! during its seven years on air included: